Applicants Schools Enterprise Media About Find a course Apply

 Practical experience

-Bachelor of Nursing (Hunter) 483600: If you choose this option, you will be undertaking your on campus studies at the Callaghan campus in Newcastle.
+Bachelor of Nursing (Hunter) 483600: If you choose this option, you will be undertaking your on-campus studies at the Callaghan campus in Newcastle.

 Bachelor of Nursing (Central Coast) 483610: If you choose this option, you will be undertaking your on campus studies at the Central Coast Clinical School in Gosford.

-As well as venues in Newcastle and the Central Coast, it is expected that you will be available to attend venues across regional and remote centres in the Hunter and far north, south and west of NSW including but not limited to: Northern NSW (e.g. Grafton, Lismore, Tweed Heads), Hunter New England (e.g. Armidale, Moree, Tamworth), Western NSW (e.g. Bourke, Cobar, Dubbo, Moree), Far West (e.g. Balranald, Broken Hill), Central West (e.g. Bathurst, Cowra, Orange).
-Travel, accommodation and related expenses for clinical placements will be your responsibility.
+Students may be allocated or self-select healthcare facilities in regions including the Hunter and far north, south and west of NSW including but not limited to: Northern NSW (e.g. Grafton, Lismore, Tweed Heads), Hunter New England (e.g. Armidale, Moree, Tamworth), Western NSW (e.g. Bourke, Cobar, Dubbo, Moree), Far West (e.g. Balranald, Broken Hill), Central West (e.g. Bathurst, Cowra, Orange).

 Hands-on clinical experience is also gained in the simulated learning environment on campus.